-The Unitu online student voice platform
+Unitu - student voice platform

-- 29. Unitu is an online platform that enables individual students, student representatives and staff to raise issues, suggest ideas and open a discussion about any programme -related and university-wide matter. - 30.
+- 28. Unitu is an online platform that enables individual students, student representatives and staff to raise issues, suggest ideas and open a discussion about any programme -related and university-wide matter. - 29.
 The Unitu platform enables individual students to post messages on a private message board that is accessible to others on the student's programme and similar programmes.
 If the content of the message receives traction amongst the student online communities, the student representative will migrate the message to a public board for staff to pick up and respond to as appropriate.
-The Unitu platform therefore allows issues that matter to students to be raised in a transparent way and for a real-time solution to be developed following consultation between staff and students. - 31.
-Academic leadership for Unitu rests with the Associate Dean for the Student Experience and with operational support provided by the Student Engagement Officer.
-All students must be able to access Unitu and programme teams are expected to work with the Associate Dean and the Student Engagement Officer to facilitate access to the platform.
+The Unitu platform therefore allows issues that matter to students to be raised in a transparent way and for a real-time solution to be developed following consultation between staff and students. - 30.
+Academic leadership for Unitu rests with the Associate Dean for the Student Experience and with operational support provided by the Student Experience Team.
+All students must be able to access Unitu and programme teams are expected to work with the Associate Dean and the Student Experience Team to facilitate access to the platform.